dalibo/emaj/docs/en/logTables.rst

        'ADD COLUMN emaj_user_ip INET DEFAULT inet_client_addr(), '
        'ADD COLUMN emaj_user_port INT DEFAULT inet_client_port()');

-To change the structure of existing log tables once the *alter_log_table* parameter has been set, the tables groups must be dropped and then recreated.
+To change the structure of existing log tables once the *alter_log_table* parameter has been set, the table groups must be dropped and then recreated.